 Everything that can be identified as a Christian truth is somehow a derivative of a central truth that we were created to live forever in personal communion with God.
 The revelation of our purpose was given through the history of Jesus of Nazareth, and the special mission of the Holy Spirit that followed upon his death and resurrection.
 With the sending of the Holy Spirit upon the believers of the risen Christ, the Body of Christ was born.
-Today we celebrate that seminal event as the Christian Feast of Pentecost.
+We have just celebrated that seminal event as the Christian Feast of Pentecost.
 The eternal Hour of Jesus is truly upon us.

 The seven historical moments identified in the New Testament as the outpourings of the Holy Spirt were new to the world, only because they followed the passover, death and resurrection of Jesus.
 Incomings of the Spirit that preceded these outpourings of the first Christian Pentecost are countless, occurring throughout salvation history, and happening to this day.
 It was only after Jesus was established as Lord and Savior through his death and resurrection, that the work of the Holy Spirit became more than a personal intervention among so many others.
 What happened on that particular, first Pentecost was a new beginning.
 The Church was born as the Body of Christ, energized and inspired to bring Jesus into the world.